MeteorTheLizard/MMM_M9k_Remastered/README.md

 They have been merged together and heavily optimized.
 Some features were removed, some were changed, and some were added.

-**Console Commands**
+Can I use this to get all the Materials, Models and Sounds for other Servers? ..
+Yes!

+This Addon is being maintained and updated constantly.
+Reported bugs WILL be fixed, so if you find one, please report it!

+# Console Commands
 > 0 = Disabled - 1 = Enabled
 - m9k_spawn_with_ammo ( 0 / 1 ) - When enabled, weapons start with ammo in magazines.
 - m9k_spawn_with_reserve ( 0 / 1 ) - When enabled, spawning a weapon supplies the player with additional ammo.
 - m9k_annoying_serverprint ( 0 / 1 ) - Turns off the annoying informational console print on server start.

-All of the commands above are enabled by default!! ( **You might have to disable them for your roleplay server!** )

-**Can I use this to get all the Materials, Models and Sounds for other Servers? ..
-Yes!**

-**This Addon is being maintained and updated constantly.
-Reported bugs WILL be fixed, so if you find one, please report it!**

-**Most noticeable changes:**
+- m9k_zoomtoggle ( 0 / 1 ) - When enabled, scopes will use a toggle behavior instead of a hold behavior. ( Counter-Strike vs Legacy M9k )
+- m9k_zoomstages ( 0 / 1 ) - Whether scoped weapons should make use of their zoom stages, when set to 0, scoped weapons will use their maximum zoom stage. ( Counter-Strike vs Legacy M9k )

+**IMPORTANT:**

+**m9k_spawn_with_ammo** and **m9k_spawn_with_reserve** are enabled by default.
+If you're running a roleplay gamemode then you might want to disable these.

+By default, scopes will us the Legacy M9k behavior, hold and without zoom stages.
+Set both m9k_zoomtoggle and m9k_zoomstages to 1 in the server console for the remastered behavior.

+# Most noticeable changes

 Dynamic weapon accuracy (Similar to how weapons behave in CS:S or CS:GO)
  * All weapons have been changed to be more accurate while standing still and to be even more accurate while crouching and being still.